 The Base has been used by the British Armed Forces since 1939.
 It was home to the RAF Coastal Command during WWII but is now the UK’s principal military HQ site and home to 4 Operational HQs.
 These are Joint Forces Command HQ, Permanent Joint Headquarters, the Commander Allied Maritime Command (one of NATO's three major Commanders) and the Royal Navy’s Maritime Operations Centre.
 The site itself was almost completely rebuilt between 2006-11, resulting in a purpose-built HQ site for 2000 personnel.

-HMS WILDFIRE is a reservist unit of the Royal Navy Reserves and is based at Northwood Headquarters.
-It's been operating for over 50 years with reservists from Middlesex, Hertfordshire, Buckinghamshire and Berkshire.
+HMS WILDFIRE is a reserve unit of the Royal Navy and is based at Northwood Headquarters.
+It has been operating for over 50 years with reservists from Middlesex, Hertfordshire, Buckinghamshire and Berkshire.

-1 of 4 sub-units that make up 254 Medical Regiment, a Territorial Army unit based in East Anglia.
-The Squadron recruits and trains doctors, nurses, medics, environmental health offices, vehicle mechanics, drivers, chefs and military clerks.
+162 Medical Squadron is 1 of 6 sub-units that make up 254 Medical Regiment, a Reserve Army unit based in East Anglia.
+162 Medical Squadron is based in Hitchin.
+The Squadron recruits and trains doctors, nurses, medics, environmental health offices, drivers, chefs and military clerks.
 All of them are volunteers who give up their spare time to train in case they're needed to support the Regular Army.
 Several members have served in both Iraq and Afghanistan.